 Two Red River County men were arrested in connection with the lab.
-Sam Black, a 48 years old male from Bagwell, and Joe Queen, a 36 year old male from Avery, were arrested and charged with a first degree felony, punishable with 25 to 99 years in prison.

-eight year old child resided at the residence where the drug lab was located.

-A pickup and a .22 caliber semiautomatic rifle were seized at the

-According to Agent Powell and Sheriff Conway, a black book containing names and phone numbers of prospective customers was also seized at the lab.

-According to Sheriff Conway, 'I'm hopeful that this kind of cooperation of all area law enforcement agencies will make a real difference in all types of crime in Red River County"
+Sam Black, a 48 years old male from Bagwell, and Joe Queen, a 36 year old male from Avery, were arrested and charged with a first degree felony, punish-According to Powell, the lab able with 25 to 99 years in prison.
+Black was also charged with the eight year old child resided at the residence where the drug lab was A pickup and a .22 caliber semiautomatic rifle were seized at the According to Agent Powell and Sheriff Conway, a black book containing names and phone numbers of prospective customers was also seized at the lab.
+According to Sheriff Conway, "I'm hopeful that this kind of cooperation of all area law enforcement agencies will make a real difference in all types of crime in Red River County"